 - If you are 4 or less days late on an assignment, you may push additional attempts to your GitHub repo and then grade them as usual. - We will determine the submission date for each homework by using the date (Pittsburgh local time) of the first AutoGrader run that achieved your highest score for that homework. - We will track the number of "late days" you have accumulated on each homework.
-(We only count whole days, so there's no difference between being a second late or 23-hours late.) - If you are more than 4 days late on an assignment, you should set up a time to talk to the instructor about how to get back on track in the course.
+(We only count whole days, so there's no difference between being a second late or 23-hours late.) - If you are more than 4 days late on an assignment, you should contact the instructor to discuss how to get back on track in the course.